ChordPro/chordpro/docs/content/ChordPro-Configuration-Presets.md

 This style only sets the font for the chords, so it can be used in combination with other styles.

+## Keyboard
+This preset sets the instrument to keyboard.
+It doesn't define chords since keyboard chords can be determined from their names.

+{{< showpage "style_keyboard" >}}

+This style only sets the instrument, so it can be used in combination with other styles.

 ## Ukulele
-This preset adds 4-chord tuning and ukulele chords.
+This preset adds ukulele tuning and chords.

 {{< showpage "style_ukulele" >}}

-This style only sets the number of strings to 4 and defines the ukulele chords, so it can be used in combination with other styles.
+This style only sets the instrument and defines the ukulele chords, so it can be used in combination with other styles.